deepanshs/mrsimulator/docs/user_guide/method/method_advanced_user.rst

     :alt: figure
     :align: center

-At the heart of a :ref:`method_api` object is an ordered list of :py:meth:`~mrsimulator.method.spectral_dimension.SpectralDimension` objects in the same order as the time evolution dimensions of the corresponding NMR pulse sequence.
-Each :py:meth:`~mrsimulator.method.spectral_dimension.SpectralDimension` object, in turn, object holds an ordered list of
-:py:meth:`~mrsimulator.method.event` objects, which are divided into three types of objects: (1) :py:meth:`~mrsimulator.method.SpectralEvent`, (2) :py:meth:`~mrsimulator.method.ConstantDurationEvent`, and
+At the heart of a :ref:`method_api` object, assigned to the attribute ``spectral_dimensions``, is an ordered list of :ref:`spectral_dim_api` objects in the same order as the time evolution dimensions of the corresponding NMR pulse sequence.
+In each :ref:`spectral_dim_api` object, assigned to the attribute ``events``, is an ordered list of :ref:`event_api` objects, which are divided into three types: (1) :py:meth:`~mrsimulator.method.SpectralEvent`, (2) :py:meth:`~mrsimulator.method.ConstantDurationEvent`, and (3) :py:meth:`~mrsimulator.method.MixingEvent`.
+This ordered list of :ref:`event_api` objects is used to determine the average frequency and complex amplitude of every simulated transition pathway signal in the :py:meth:`~mrsimulator.method.spectral_dimension.SpectralDimension`.
-(3) :py:meth:`~mrsimulator.method.MixingEvent`.

 Spectral and constant duration events are associated with excited states of the spin system, with various transitions evolving under the influence of specified